 When a violation of the student standards of conduct is suspected, the observer should immediately report the individual and the circumstances to the nearest faculty member.
 The faculty member should notify the President for investigation and follow-up action.

-For admission, applicants must provide a completed application for admission, a copy of high school transcript or high school equivalency certificate, and a $25 application fee.
+For admission, applicants must provide a completed application for admission, a copy of high school transcript or high school equivalency certificate, and a photo ID with birthdate.
 PPATEC reserves the right to ask for additional supporting materials.

 Applications will be reviewed on a continuous basis as they are completed.